 From the Picture this… Film Festival 2006, Performance 10–30 minutes, On a theme of disability, Honorable Mention, “Mercury Stole My Fire” (703-PTF-2006)

 very expressive, poignant and educational

 Everything is connected: ‘I became a part of the land, the land travelled through me’

 creative language and movement tell a story of isolation and deprivation due to chemical sensitivities.

-You can find the story in a revised print version here:
+You can find the story in a revised and contextualised print version here:

 Nelson A (2004) ‘Mercury stole my fire’ in Holdsworth S and Caswell T (eds) Protecting the Future: Stories of Sustainability from RMIT University.
 CSIRO Publishing: Melbourne, 129–36.

 You can find some background on the making of the short film here: